Real-Time Data Exchange (RTDE) Guide

 Key Features

-Real-time synchronization: The RTDE typically generates output messages at 125 Hz.
+Real-time synchronization: The RTDE can generate output messages at a frequency as high as the real-time control loop frequency (500 Hz on e-Series and ur-Series robots).
 However, if the controller lacks computational resources, it will skip some output packages and only send the most recent data.

 Input messages: Variables in the controller can be updated via multiple messages.
 Inputs retain their last received value, and only one RTDE client can control a specific variable at any time.